 What do you need to do now?

-If you're an officer worker2 and you're happy with the standard 4 units of cover, please complete the "Office Worker application declaration" form (PDF 239KB) and send it back to us as Office Workers receive reduced insurance premium rates.
+If you're an officer worker2 and you're happy with the standard 5 units of cover, and you have not advised us that you are an office worker, please complete the "Office Worker application declaration" form (PDF 671KB) and send it back to us as Office Workers receive reduced insurance premium rates.
 Otherwise, we will assume you are a manual worker.
 Either way, your cover will automatically start.

-If you want to increase your level of cover, please complete the "Application to increase Income Protection" form (PDF, 274KB) and send it back to us.
+If you want to increase your level of cover, please complete the "Application to increase Income Protection" form (PDF, 662KB) and send it back to us.

 If you don't want Income Protection Insurance you will need to advise us in writing, specifying that you do not wish to be covered for Income Protection Insurance.
 Please ensure that you sign the letter.